 Bouncer Hybrid Forage Brassica

 Bouncer is a hybrid brassica (tetraploid turnip x chinese cabbage) selected for early grazing and fast re-graze potential.
-A leafy high energy forage that should be first grazed at 4 to 8 weeks after sowing.
+A leafy high energy forage that should be first grazed at 8 weeks after sowing.
 Subsequent grazings should be undertaken at 3 to 4 week intervals.
 Bouncer does not require ripening, the crop can be grazed when required, palatability is affected if left ungrazed.
 Bouncer can be sown with complimentary species such as Moby Forage barley and Annual Italian ryegrass to increase production.

-- Fast grazing, 4 to 8 weeks
+- Fast grazing, 8 weeks

 - Fast recovery from grazing with excellent subsequent yields

 - Goldstrike treated with added Molybdenum (Mo.)
 This helps to reduce the incidence of Whiptail caused by Molybdenum deficient soils.

 |High Rainfall / Irrigation||5|

 Blends using this SeedWinter Gap Fill BlendSpring Fast Feed BlendBrassica Blend

 Enterprises for this SeedSheep